-Vortal started a collaboration with Solvoz, an international Humanitarian Aid platform designed to make procurement and innovation more efficient, effective and responsible in the sector.
+VORTAL is the base line technology chosen by Solvoz, an international Humanitarian Aid platform created to make procurement and innovation more efficient, effective and responsible in the sector.

 Current procurement process